simsip-admin/InApp/index.md

 ### Setup
-1. In Visual Studio, start with a new Blank App (Xamarin.Forms.Portable), and remove the iOS and Windows Phone platform projects.
+1. In Visual Studio, start with a new Blank App (Xamarin.Forms.Portable), and remove the Windows Phone platform projects.
-1. Head over to Fortumo ()[http://fortumo.com](http://fortumo.com "Fortumo")) and sign-up as a developer.
-2. Download the Fortumo Android SDK jar.
-3. In your Visual Studio solution you created above, create a new Bindings Library (Android) project.
-1. Place the Fortumo Android SDK jar file in the resulting Jars folder.
-2. Add the Fortumo Android SDK jar file to the project and set the Build Action to ```EmbeddedJar```.
-3. Build the Bindings project and make sure there are no errors.

 ### The Interface
 The interface exposes an API and set of events to consume IAP.

 > But wait you say, can't we do this with a Task based API instead of hooking up events?
 Hang in there that's exactly where I want to evolve this sample in the future.

-In your portable project create a Services folder and the interface ```IFortumoInAppService```.
+In your portable project create a Services folder and the interface ```IInAppService```.

 Add the following API to the interface: